Skip to content

 • a neural network.

-Back-propagation is the mathematical core of a DNN library like PyTorch.
+Backpropagation is the mathematical core of a DNN library like PyTorch.

 Let's see a simple lib named Micrograd.